How to Measure oil measurement Level

 Principle and Operation

-Radar level sensors operate on the principle of electromagnetic wave propagation.
-They emit a radar signal (microwave) towards the surface of the oil.
-When the signal hits the oil surface, it reflects back to the sensor.
-We measure the time delay between sending and receiving the signal.
-Using the known speed of electromagnetic waves, we can calculate the distance from the sensor to the oil surface.
-Similar to ultrasonic sensors, knowing the height of the tank allows us to determine the oil level.
+We measure the time it takes to send and receive a signal.
+With the known speed of electromagnetic waves, we can find the distance from the sensor to the oil surface.
+Like ultrasonic sensors, knowing the tank’s height helps us figure out the oil level.

 Advantages

-Radar sensors are very accurate.
-They work well in many different conditions.
-This includes extreme temperatures, high humidity, and dusty or dirty places.
 They are non – contact sensors, reducing the risk of wear and tear and the need for frequent maintenance. it can also measure oil levels with different properties, like viscosities and densities.
-They are suitable for large industrial uses, including big storage tanks.
+They are good for large industrial uses, like big storage tanks.

 Limitations